-Home assignment: Deadline: Wednesday, March 18th, 3 PM (kl.
+Home assignment: Deadline: Thursday, March 16th, 3 PM (kl.
 15.00)

-(Exam 2) Feedback given: Wednesday, March 25th
+(Exam 2) Feedback given: around Thursday, March 23rd

-Second deadline: Tuesday March 31st, 3 PM (kl.
+Second deadline: Thursday, March 26th, 3 PM (kl.
 15.00)

 Final assessment and return: by agreement with the exercise teacher

 - If you miss the first deadline, you have a second chance to hand in the assignment (second deadline).
 The second deadline is thus equivalent to a second examination opportunity. - If an assignment handed in by the first submission date fails, you have the opportunity to correct mistakes and hand in the assignment again by the second deadline. - Feedback for assignments submitted at the second deadline should be available around 5-7 working days after the deadline.
 Check with your seminar teacher.